SAP BEx Query Designer Tutorial

 Variables

-Variables are query parameters that we define in the Query Designer and are filled with values only when you execute the query.
+Variables are query parameters that you define in the Query Designer and that are filled with values only when you execute the query.
 Variables are reusable objects.
 The variables defined in the Query Designer are available in all InfoProviders.
 They do not depend on the InfoProvider, but rather on the InfoObject for which they were created.

-Types of Variables
+Types of Variables:

 • Characteristic values